Jakal02/practice-fastapi-app/README.md

     - [X] print to terminal updates made to posts during async process
             - create CRUD function to get all posts not ghost deleted.
     - [ ] update meilisearch index with changes made to posts
+    - [ ] remove posts from index when post is deleted for real

 ## Setup